lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 Steps:

-1. In terminal A, pack the project using maven, under the project directory, `mvn clean package -DskipTests` (skip test).
+1. In terminal A, pack the spark project using maven, under the spark project directory, `mvn clean package -DskipTests` (skip test).
 Then the .jar file will be created under "target" folder.
 2. In terminal B, run the .jar file using spark-submit. (need network to download packages)

 ```